james34602/Neural-Network-Quadraphonic-Upmix/README.md

 Major advantages of neural network upmix:

 * Simple
 * Most panning technique used in studio can be successfully demixed, including amplitude pan, in/out of phase panning, or complicated audio scene like reverb.
-Some prior arts can only demix some of panning technique, which is very insufficient for current commercial music recordings.
+Some prior arts can only demix a portion of stereo panning techniques, which is very insufficient for current commercial music recordings.
 * Perfect reconstruction downmix

 ## Upmixers benchmark